Gees95/sql-challenge/README.md

 **SQL Database Project for Employee Management**

-This project involves creating a relational database from scratch, focusing on the management of employee data.
-It includes data modeling, engineering, and analysis phases to structure, populate, and query a database containing information about employees, departments, salaries, and managerial relationships.
+This project is about building a relational database from the ground up, centered on handling employee-related data.
+It encompasses the phases of data modeling, engineering, and analysis to organize, fill, and interrogate a database that holds details on employees, their departments, salaries, and managerial connections.

 **Project Structure**

 *Data Modeling*

-Developed an Entity Relationship Diagram (ERD) to visualize the structure of the database and the relationships between tables.
+Created an Entity Relationship Diagram (ERD) to illustrate the database structure and the connections between various tables.

 *Data Engineering*

 Created SQL schemas for six main tables: Employees, Departments, DepartmentEmployee, DepartmentManager, Salaries, and Titles.

 Defined primary keys, foreign keys, data types, and other constraints to ensure data integrity and relationships between tables.